 Impairment of long-lived assets: Long-lived assets held for use, such as capital improvements and land, are reviewed for impairment whenever events or circumstances indicate that the carrying amount of the asset may not be recoverable.
 Recoverability is measured by a comparison of the carrying amount of an asset to the estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated undiscounted future cash flows, an impairment charge is recognized in the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-Long-lived assets to be disposed of are reported at the lower of the carrying amount or fair value less costs to sell, and are no longer depreciated.
-No long-lived assets were determined to be impaired during the years ended June 30, 2022 and 2021.
+No long-lived assets were determined to be impaired during the years ended June 30, 2023 and 2022.